 The key things to remember about configuring permissions are:Permissions are additive.

-group to No Permissions, but the Users
+group, but the Users

-In general, only admins automatically receive permissions to access newly-created folders.
+In general, only site admins automatically receive permissions to access newly-created folders.
 However, default permissions settings have one exception.
 In the case where the folder

 admin is not a project or site admin, permissions are inherited from the parent project/folder.
 This avoids locking the folder creator out of his/her own new folder.
-If you create such a folder, you will need to consider whether it should have different permissions than its parent.